guanyuezhen/TFI-GR/README.md

 ![overview](images/overview.jpg)

-This figure shows the workflow of our tracker.
+This figure shows the workflow of our method.

 ## Get Start
 **1. Download Datasets**